This page provides information concerning the following:

 Overview of Project in State

-As indicated on the project summary page, the Federal Emergency Management Agency (FEMA) is working with State agencies, regional entities, and communities to update coastal flood hazard information and produce new digital Flood Insurance Rate Maps (FIRMs) in the Southeastern United States.
+As summarized on the Project Info page, the Federal Emergency Management Agency (FEMA) is working with State agencies, regional entities, and communities to update coastal flood hazard information and produce new digital Flood Insurance Rate Maps (FIRMs) in the Southeastern United States.
 In Alabama, the new coastal engineering analyses performed as part of the coastal flood risk study effort affect the following counties:

 Back to top